-In the 14th century, during the rule of Matthew Csák, it was decided to strengthen the access road to the castle by lengthening the fortifications on the south side, where an additional, narrow, south-western outer bailey was located in the form of a foregate with a small gatehouse and drawbridge, and with a four-sided tower at the front, located on the upper rock.
+In the fourteenth century, it was decided to strengthen the access road to the castle and its foreground again, extending the fortifications on the south side, where an additional, narrow, south-western outer bailey was located in the form of a foregate with a small gatehouse and drawbridge, and with a four-sided tower at the front, located on the upper rock.
 This tower controlled the first gate, while the second one remained in the older, pointed portal of the outer bailey.
 In addition, two smaller posterns were placed in the south-west bailey.
-The walls of the castle were also extended towards the north-east along the base of the castle’s rock.
-The aim of this work was to provide protection for the well, located in the northernmost part of the castle, needed for the growing economic base of the castle.
-These buildings (stables, granaries, stalls, service houses) were attached to the inner walls of the defensive walls of the south-eastern ward.
+The walls of the outer bailey were also extended in two stages towards the north-east, along the foot of the castle rock.
+The purpose of these works was to provide protection for the well located in the northernmost part, needed for the developing economic base of the castle.
+These buildings (stables, granaries, pigsties, servants’ houses) were attached to the inner walls of the defensive walls of the south-eastern bailey.

-The extensions from the second half of the 16th century, apart from the introduction of renaissance elements of architectural decor, led to securing the entrance to the castle by building a barbican in the south-western bailey.
+Extensions from the second half of the 16th century, apart from the introduction of Renaissance architectural elements, led to securing the entrance to the castle by a barbican in front of the south-western bailey.
 At the eastern escarpment, in the south-eastern outer bailey, a massive artillery bastion was built.
 In the upper ward in front of the west wing, two impressive bay windows were created, mounted on massive pillars.
 From the side of the courtyard, a gatehouse was added to the extreme southern room of the wing.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.